 While a bylaw enforcement process is ongoing against a person, that person’s ability to submit complaints may be restricted.
 This means that while an investigation or legal proceedings are underway for a person, the complaints that person submits may be delayed until the process is finished.
 This doesn’t mean the complaint is completely disregarded, only that the investigation is on hold.
 An exception is made for complaints of health or safety risks, which can be investigated and dealt with immediately.

-If a person submits a bylaw enforcement complaint primarily as retaliation, it is a vexatious complaint.
+If a person submits a bylaw enforcement complaint primarily as retaliation, it is a vexatious complaint and may be disregarded entirely.*

-The Regional District does not accept anonymous bylaw enforcement complaints.
+Regional District policy normally does not allow anonymous bylaw enforcement complaints.
 A name, address and other contact information, like a phone number or email address, must be included when submitting a complaint.
 If this information is not provided, the complaint may not be investigated or acted on.
 Anonymous complaints make it impossible for investigators to contact persons for more information, to clarify issues and to provide updates.

 Yes, the personal information submitted in complaints is protected and is not released to anyone, including the subject of the complaint, except in special circumstances where the law requires or authorizes the information to be disclosed.
 For example, if legal proceedings result from an investigation of the complaint (such as a trial or an adjudication hearing) then the Regional District may need to release the information as part of that legal process.